language-learning-modelling/ll-datasets/clients/docs/redesigning.md

             exercises: []
         }

-## we then tokenize the text into a normalized format
+## we then HUMAN tokenize the text into a normalized format
     - i need to retrieve the config used here.
     - If i don't have a config file at least i can read the config class
     - I was using batch_process.sh to set the config with jo and passing it to python script